-This tutorial explains how to use a barcode reader with a RS232 interface with the hardware module type PD601 in VIGO6.
-Once the system has been configured, it can run without a PC in operation.
-Assumingly the reader knows how to use VIGO5.9 as well as VIGO6.
+This tutorial explains how you can use a barcode reader with an RS232 interface with the hardware module type PD601 in VIGO6.
+Once you have set up the system, it can run without a PC.
+We expect that you know how to use VIGO5.9 as well as VIGO6.

 You will need: